vsch/idea-multimarkdown/README.md

 For a full list of changes see the [Version Notes]

-- Add: GFM table rendering option
+- Add: GFM table rendering option to render tables text that GFM would render as text.
 - Add: JavaFX preview scroll to source position
 - Add: JavaFX highlight preview element at caret position, with detail down to source line
 - Add: flexmark parser for all parsing and rendering.
-- Some elements still missing but they are not supported by GFM anyway:
+- Some elements still missing but they are not supported by GFM:
     * Definitions
     * Typographic: Quotes, Smarts
     * Multi-Line Image URLs